ATD: Augmenting CP Tensor Decomposition by Self Supervision: Augmented Tensor Decomposition

 The equivalence is established when $C_1=C_2$, i.e., the class labels are balanced.
-To simplify the derivation, we ignore $\lambda$ in the following and directly let $\gamma$ be a new hyperparameter.
-Also, the constants $C_1$ and $C_2$ are absorbed into a weight hyperparameter $\beta$, given in the next section.
-Therefore, this bound implies that, an easy-to-compute $\beta\mathcal{L}_{ss}^\Theta(\gamma)$ is often a good approximation of $\mathcal{L}_{ss}$ for some $\beta$.
-The next section specifies how to compute $\beta\mathcal{L}_{ss}^\Theta(\gamma)$ in an unsupervised setting.
+To simplify the derivation, we ignore $\lambda$ in the following and let $\gamma$ be a new hyperparameter.
+Also, the constants $C_1$ and $C_2$ can be absorbed into a weight hyperparameter $\beta$, given in the next section.
+This bound implies that, an easy-to-compute $\beta\mathcal{L}_{ss}^\Theta(\gamma)$ is often a good approximation of $\mathcal{L}_{ss}$ for some $\beta$.
+The next section specifies how to compute $\beta\mathcal{L}_{ss}^\Theta(\gamma)$ unsupervisedly as our {\em empirical self-supervised loss}.